-- irrigation of landscape areas, including parks, athletic fields, and golf courses, except otherwise provided under this Plan; - use of water to wash any motor vehicle, motorbike, boat, trailer, airplane or other vehicle, except with an attended hand-held hose with positive shut-off device (no open-ended hoses or unattended hoses); an exception is allowed for Commercial Vehicle Wash Facilities. - use of water to wash down any sidewalks, walkways, driveways, parking lots, tennis courts, or other hard- surfaced areas;
+- irrigation of landscape areas, including parks, athletic fields, and golf courses, except otherwise provided under this Plan;

+- use of water to wash any motor vehicle, motorbike, boat, trailer, airplane or other vehicle, except with an attended hand-held hose with positive shut-off device (no open-ended hoses or unattended hoses); an exception is allowed for Commercial Vehicle Wash Facilities.

+- use of water to wash down any sidewalks, walkways, driveways, parking lots, tennis courts, or other hard- surfaced areas;

-- use of water to wash down buildings or structures for purposes other than immediate fire protection; - flushing gutters or permitting water to run or accumulate in any gutter or street; - use of water to fill, refill, or add to any indoor or outdoor swimming pools or jacuzzi-type pools; - use of water in a fountain or pond for aesthetic or scenic purposes except where necessary to support aquatic life; - failure to repair a controllable leak(s) within a reasonable period after having been given notice directing the repair of such leak(s); and - use of water from hydrants for construction purposes or any other purposes other than firefighting.
+- use of water to wash down buildings or structures for purposes other than immediate fire protection;

+- flushing gutters or permitting water to run or accumulate in any gutter or street;

+- use of water to fill, refill, or add to any indoor or outdoor swimming pools or jacuzzi-type pools;

+- use of water in a fountain or pond for aesthetic or scenic purposes except where necessary to support aquatic life;

+- failure to repair a controllable leak(s) within a reasonable period after having been given notice directing the repair of such leak(s); and

+- use of water from hydrants for construction purposes or any other purposes other than firefighting.
-ornamental fountain means an artificially created structure from which a jet, stream, or flow of treated water emanates and is not typically utilized for the preservation of aquatic life.

-pond is a still body of water with a surface area of 500 square feet or more, filled with non-potable water and not a swimming pool.

-soaker hose means a perforated or permeable garden-type hose or pipe that is laid above ground that provides irrigation at a slow and constant rate.

-swimming pool means any structure, basin, chamber, or tank including hot tubs, containing an artificial body of water for swimming, diving, or recreational bathing, and having a depth of two (2) feet or more at any point.
+- 17. ORNAMENTAL FOUNTAIN means an artificially created structure from which a jet, stream, or flow of treated water emanates and is not typically utilized for the preservation of aquatic life. - 18.
+POND is a still body of water with a surface area of 500 square feet or more, filled with nonpotable water and not a swimming pool. - 19.
+SOAKER HOSE means a perforated or permeable garden-type hose or pipe that is laid above ground that provides irrigation at a slow and constant rate. - 20.
+SWIMMING POOL means any structure, basin, chamber, or tank including hot tubs, containing an artificial body of water for swimming, diving, or recreational bathing, and having a depth of two (2) feet or more at any point.

-Sec.
-114-228. - Criteria for initiation and termination of drought response stages.
+Abbreviations

+Abbreviation Full Nomenclature

+GCWA Gulf Coast Water Authority

+HGSD Harris-Galveston Subsidence District

+TCEQ Texas Commission on Environmental Quality

+TWDB Texas Water Development Board

+SEC.
+114-228 CRITERIA FOR INITIATION AND TERMINATION OF DROUGHT RESPONSE STAGES

+Stage 1 (Voluntary)

-- (a) Stage 1 (Voluntary) - (1) The City may initiate Stage 1 (Voluntary) if any one of the following conditions are met: - i.
-The City total daily water demand equals or exceeds 75 percent of the available contracted surface water sources for three consecutive days.
-Water demand could be citywide or in a specified portion of the system. - ii.
-The City total daily water demand equals or exceeds 85 percent of the available contracted surface water sources on a single day.
-Water demand could be citywide or in a specified portion of the system. - iii.
-League City's City Manager or his/her official designee feels that the initiation of Stage 1 (Voluntary) is appropriate.
+Initiation and Termination Conditions for Stage 1 (Voluntary)

+The City may initiate Stage 1 (Voluntary) if any one of the following conditions are met:

+- The City total daily water demand equals or exceeds 75 percent of the available contracted surface water sources for three consecutive days.
+Water demand could be citywide or in a specified portion of the system. - The City total daily water demand equals or exceeds 85 percent of the available contracted surface water sources on a single day.
+Water demand could be citywide or in a specified portion of the system. - League City's City Manager or his/her official designee feels that the initiation of Stage 1 (Voluntary) is appropriate. - The City of Houston or GCWA have initiated Stage 1.

-- iv.
-The City of Houston or GCWA have initiated Stage 1. - (2) Stage 1 (Voluntary) may terminate when Houston or GCWA terminates its Stage 1 condition or when the circumstances that caused the City of League City's initiation of Stage 1 (Voluntary) no longer prevail for a period of seven consecutive days.
+Stage 1 (Voluntary) may terminate when Houston or GCWA terminates its Stage 1 condition or when the circumstances that caused the City of League City's initiation of Stage 1 (Voluntary) no longer prevail for a period of seven consecutive days.
 Stage 1 (Voluntary) may terminate if League City's City Manager or his/her official designee feels that the termination of Stage 1 (Voluntary) is appropriate.

-(b) Stage 2 (Mandatory)
+Stage 2 (Mandatory)